CaptainX3/CW-Playable-Subs/Readme.md

 ## Other Important Changes

+* The Red Storm Rising (Free Roam) campaign has returned!
+This campaign is set up so that the player is tasked with a SEAL insertion mission with an extremely long timeframe (2400-3600 hours) to allow the player to roam the map and sink enemies as their leisure.
+Once the player is ready, they can insert the SEAL team at the designated location and trigger the final SSBN hunting mission.
+The time frame of this campaign has been changed to 2000 to allow for all of the older and modern Russian subs to be added as possible opponents.
 * Player home base in SCS campaign changed to Okinawa, since it is a much more likely location for a US sub base in this theater of operations, and hopefully will somewhat ease the issue of automatically failing your mission whenever you need to rearm.
 * Minimum aircraft distance to allow exiting a mission (NearbyAircraftMinDistance) changed from 10000 to 3500, so you're not stuck waiting forever for aircraft to disappear after you sink their mothership.
 * Sonar signatures have been reworked.
 You will see the entire vessel list when playing single missions, but the campaign singature libraries have been left as they were in vanilla, since none of the new subs in this mod will appear in the campaigns.